90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Ghost

-51. Who sang the classic love song “I Will Always Love You”?
+51. Question: Who sang the classic love song “I Will Always Love You”?

 Answer: Whitney Houston